Kombu Ame: Classic Japanese Kelp Seaweed Candy

 Not only do we use kombu as an ingredient in dishes, but in Japan, even snacks and candies made of it can be seen.

-As examples, Nakano Miyako Kombu is a quintessential example of such kelp snacks, while when I think of sweet Japanese kelp treats, what comes to my mind right away is what I introduce here “Kombu Ame (こんぶ飴)”.
+Among them, Nakano Miyako Kombu is a quintessential snack using kelp, while when I think of sweets using kombu, what comes to my mind right away is “Kombu Ame (こんぶ飴)”.

 Kombu Ame (こんぶ飴)

-According to the ingredient list on the back of the package, the Japanese seaweed candy, Kombu Ame mainly consists of the seaweed kombu, starch, and rice powder, and is flavored with sugar, starch syrup, brown sugar, and salt.
+As for the specific ingredients, based on the list on the back of the package, Kombu Ame mainly consists of kombu, starch, and rice powder, and is sweetened with sugar, starch syrup, and brown sugar.

 Seaweed candy is quite unique to Japan, so it might be unappetizing to you.
 But Kombu Ame is really easy to eat with natural umami and gentle sweetness, so let’s give it a try if you have a chance.